EmmanueleD/jona-landing/README.md

 ```

 ### Database Backup

 Regularly backup the Supabase database:

 1. Go to the Supabase dashboard
 2. Select your project
 3. Go to "Settings" > "Database"
 4. Click on "Backup"

 ### Monitoring

 Use Vercel's monitoring tools to check application performance and errors.

 ---

 ## Conclusion

-This documentation provides a comprehensive guide for implementing, configuring, and using the Kinesiología Jona website.
+This documentation provides a comprehensive guide for implementing, configuring, and using the Quiropraxia Jona website.
 By following these instructions, you can create and manage a professional website for chiropractic services with a complete admin panel.

 For assistance or questions, contact the author:

 - **Emmanuele Durante**: [emmanueledurante.com](https://emmanueledurante.com)

 ---